 16.45 – 18.15 Pub quiz and drinks Brasserie Wijnhaven

-If this is your first time studying at Leiden University, please come to one of the information sessions on Monday 2 September at 09.15, 09.45 or 10.15 (approx. 30 min. each) in room 3.50 at Wijnhaven.
+Please note: * If this is your first time studying at Leiden University, please come to one of the information sessions beforehand at 13.30 or 14.15 hrs (approx. 45 min. each) in room 3.50 at Wijnhaven.
 During this session, you will receive instructions for uSis and Blackboard and other practical information to find your way around the university.

 You can find the weblinks to the timetable, uSis and Blackboard in the right-side column.
-Please find (other) practical information in our FAQ.
+Please find (other) practical information on Information for new students.

 Ms. Tineke Choi, MSc

 Study advisers Institute of Public Administration

 Please note: this information only applies to students who (are eligible to) start with MSc Public Administration on 30 August 2019.